Day 1 – Gettin in

 I’ve ordered some things.
 Well, lots of things.
-But nothing terribly expensive.
+But nothing expensive.
 One of the things I ordered, was a LED strip set.
 See the pictures below.

-I also bought some paint, I had a florescent green also, but the sprayer was broken off on it.
+I also bought some paint, I had a fluorescent green also, but the sprayer was broken off on it.
 I got them at home depot because I was worried about having them shipped, but their selection was shit.
 I’ve now ordered a few colors online.
-Put a bit of a rush on them because I think I want to unbolt the rack mounts from the sides, paint them and put them back.
+Put a bit of a rush on them because I think I want to unbolt the rack mounts from the sides, paint them, and put them back.

 I like the blue on the metal, not sure about the silver, but I have kinda a plan for that, we’ll see.
 I can’t decide on a color for the lights, but I don’t have to anytime soon.(more…)

-More than once over the last couple of years I’ve thought “I need a server for this“, or “It would be really handy to have a test environment for this“, and being a little bored..
-I’m starting a new project.
+More than once over the last couple of years I’ve thought “I need a server for this“, or “It would be really handy to have a test environment for this“, and being a little bored… I’m starting a new project.
 It’s probably more than I need, and you probably think I’m a little crazy.
 But I have the skills, know-how, and money to have a little fun with it.
 This project is meant to be a bit of a living, breathing project, that will change and adapt over time.
 I know how I want to start it, so that’s what I plan to do.

 I’m going to keep a running total of the costs of this project.
 [Pricelist] A little later I’ll get a list of ‘wins’ or purposes that I used the rack for, so I can see the costs of these wins.
 This is mostly just a curiosity, I’m already confident that I’m doing this on the cheap.